How To Tell If You Have Polarized Sunglasses

 Polarized sunglasses are all the rage these days.
 And why not?
 There are many benefits to wearing polarized lenses, such as reducing eyestrain and improving vision by blocking excess glare.
 Heck, for some people, polarized sunglasses can even help lessen or eliminate headaches.

 All of which is great if you are planning to buy new sunglasses.
 But what if you already own a pair and don't know or remember whether they are polarized?
 Do you have to just buy a new pair?
 Not necessarily.
 There are several easy ways to determine whether or not your current sunglasses are already polarized.
-Check out our guide to determining whether or not your sunglasses are already polarized-these tips might save you more than money-they could also save your eyesight.
+You’ll find tips that might save you more than money—they could also save your eyesight.
+And for superior clarity and protection, check out Xperio UV™ Polarized Sun Lenses for the best vision under the sun.

 Read This Article: This is so meta it may just blow your mind, but if you wear your sunglasses while reading this article, you may be able to determine whether they are polarized.
 That's because most modern computer screens utilize the same glare-reducing technology as polarized lenses.
 If you tilt your glasses while looking at a computer monitor through polarized glasses, portions of your screen will become blank or go dark.
 The same is true of LCD display screens such as the ones on a gas pump.
 Crazy, right?